fauzansayyed/Python-EDA-Data-Visualization-Seaborn-Matplot-Charts/README.md

 ## Code

-You can find the code files and notebooks associated with this project in the [code]([link-to-code-folder](https://github.com/fauzansayyed/Python-EDA-Data-Visualization-Seaborn-Matplot-Charts/blob/main/github%20Python%20Data%20Visualization%20-%20Jupyter%20Notebook.pdf)) directory.
+You can find the final code file [here](https://github.com/fauzansayyed/Python-EDA-Data-Visualization-Seaborn-Matplot-Charts/blob/main/github%20Python%20Data%20Visualization%20-%20Jupyter%20Notebook.pdf).

 If you have any questions or suggestions, please feel free to reach out.
 Thank you for your interest in our Python EDA, Data Visualization, Seaborn, Matplotlib, Charts project!